• Skip to main content

 • 人 : a kanji character used to mean ‘person’ in Japanese.

 These two kanji characters tell us that “koibito” literally means a ‘person to love’ in Japanese.
-So, what its kanji characters express is completely in line with its meanings.
-In addition, it does not contain any word determining the gender of a partner or lover.
-It can, therefore, refer to a partner or lover regardless of their gender.
+So, what the kanji characters express is completely in line with the actual meanings.
+In addition, it does not contain any word determining the gender of a partner.
+It can, therefore, refer to a partner regardless of their gender.

 koibito in japanese